sanity-io/asset-utils/README.md

 ## Documentation

-An [HTML version](docs/index.html) is also available, which also includes interface definitions, constants and such.### Functions
+An [HTML version](https://sanity-io.github.io/asset-utils/) is also available, which also includes interface definitions, constants and more.### Functions

 - [buildFilePath](README.md#buildfilepath)
 - [buildFileUrl](README.md#buildfileurl)